One of Our Submarines

 "One of Our Submarines" is a song by British musician Thomas Dolby.
 The song was recorded in August 1982 and remains a favourite among Thomas Dolby fans.
 Originally written for the Thompson Twins, the track was released in a 12" extended version (found on the successful 1982 "Blinded by Science" EP) clocking in at 7:18, as well as in the album version found on The Golden Age of Wireless.

+Inspiration

 The inspiration for the song was Dolby's late uncle, who died as a submarine crewman during World War II.
 On February 2, 2018, Dolby published this statement on his personal Facebook page:

 In 1981 I wrote a song called 'One Of Our Submarines.'
 It was the B-side to the single 'She Blinded Me With Science', and the two songs were included on a reissue of my debut album The Golden Age of Wireless.